laws-africa/indigo/docs/guide/managing.rst

 You can delete a document by going to the document Properties page and scrolling down to the **Danger Zone** section and clicking the **Delete this document** button.

+.. note:: You cannot delete a published document.
+Mark it as a draft first.

+.. note:: Only users with the **Can delete document** permission can delete a document.
+An Administrator can change this for you in the Admin area.

 .. note::

     If you delete a document by accident an administrator can undelete it for you.